reefab/Projo/INSTALL.md

 ## All done!

-Sit down, relax, take the batteries out of your remote and switch your projector on like a 21st century person.
+Sit down, relax, take the batteries out of your remote and switch your projector on like a 21st century denizen.

 ## Build and Deployement